foxford/event/README.md

 docker-compose up
 ```

-This will start up the broker on port 1883, the legacy backend on port 8000 and its database.
+This will start up the broker on port 1883.

 Also this service requires local postgres with a database created and migrated: